-11/2 units of high school algebra
+$1^{1/2}$ units of high school algebra

-1 unit of geometry
+- 1 unit of geometry

-1/2 unit of trigonometry
+- 1/2 unit of trigonometry

-1 unit of physics or chemistry
+- 1 unit of physics or chemistry

+It is strongly recommended that applicants in Engineering present additional credits in mathematics and physical science.

 A prospective student who has been graduated from a regionally accredited Ohio secondary school and takes one of the college entrance tests is eligible to enroll.
 An applicant may submit scores from either the American College Testing Program (ACT) or from the Scholastic Aptitude Test (SAT) of the College Entrance Examination Board.
 Out-of-state applicants who meet the above requirements may be admitted upon the basis of the quality of their secondary school work and their standing in the entrance tests.